surifirstpin/biplus_documentation/version.3/SQL Runner.md

 You can directly write the sql query from scratch and run it or build the sql query in analysis section.
 You can also use the history to pre-run the previous query.

-Know let us see how to get started with SQL Runner:
+Know let us see how to write sql query in sql runner:

 1. After logging into BiPlus homepage, Click on SQL Runner section.

 it displays sql runner Screen as shown in below image.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDc3NDQwNjIsMTA4MDY0ODUwNSw4NT
+eyJoaXN0b3J5IjpbMTI1NTcxNTIzNSwtMjAwNzc0NDA2MiwxMD
-QyNDY0MjgsLTE2NDY1MTE1NzgsLTIzMTYzNzE1OSw2NjIwNDcw
+gwNjQ4NTA1LDg1NDI0NjQyOCwtMTY0NjUxMTU3OCwtMjMxNjM3
-ODgsLTUxMTYyNTM4N119
+MTU5LDY2MjA0NzA4OCwtNTExNjI1Mzg3XX0=
 -->